A specialist in public policy, communications, and research and evaluation, Catherine has a strong grounding in the government environment

-Catherine specialises in public policy and analysis, research and evaluation and communications.
-Her machinery of government and political experience enables her to support a wide range of sectors, including social services, health, economic development, finance and government, justice, environment, primary industries, and education.
+Catherine’s machinery of government and political experience enables her to support clients in a wide range of sectors – including social services, health, economic development, justice, the environment, primary industries, and education.

-Passionate about the health and wellbeing of New Zealanders, particularly its vulnerable populations, Catherine has recent experience in advising the Minister of Health and the Office of the Director-General within the Ministry of Health.
+Catherine is passionate about the health and wellbeing of New Zealanders, particularly our most vulnerable populations.
+She has experience advising the Minister of Health and the Office of the Director-General within the Ministry of Health.

-Catherine has a Bachelor of Arts from the University of Otago 2017, where she majored in Communications and minored in Politics and Geography.
-She won a Geography Scholarship and she maintained an A-level grade point average throughout her BA.
+Catherine has a BA from the University of Otago, where she majored in Communications and minored in Politics and Geography.
+She won a Geography Scholarship and maintained an ‘A’ average throughout her BA.